Skip to Main Content

 • Use a combination of letters (upper- and lower-case), numbers, and symbols that are difficult for anyone to guess.

 • Password managers can help with juggling between a large number of passwords, though it's important to be aware of their limitations.
-(Some believe that writing your passwords on paper may be the most secure password management system, despite their limitations.)
-Cloud-based password managers may be the best option if you use multiple devices.
-If you only use one device, non-browser password managers like the open source KeePassXC, which store passwords on your device, offer an additional layer of security.
+Some believe that writing your passwords on paper may be the most secure password management system.
+For a review of password managers visit The Best Password Managers for 2025.

 VPNs

-• A Virtual Private Network (VPN) creates a private "tunnel" through the internet.
-(See this This January 2020 Popular Mechanics article (2020) for a more detailed explanation and for criteria for choosing a VPN.
+• A Virtual Private Network (VPN) creates a private tunnel through the internet.

 • Be sure to research a VPN before you decide to use it.
 The VPN will be able to see your Internet activity, so you want to be sure you trust it.